Wondering what to do in Tavira Algarve? I’ll cover it all in this post!

 One of the best things to do in Tavira is to head to the Anchor Cemetary.
 Abandoned anchors from the tuna fishing era have been collected and placed on the sandbanks off the astounding Barril beach.

-If you don’t take the ferry to Tavira island and walk the beaches to get there, you can walk directly there.
+If you don’t take the ferry to Tavira Island and walk the beaches to get there, you can walk directly there.
 Or take the tourist train the 1.3 kilometers across the natural park.

 Walking along the train line takes about half an hour but it gives you the chance to take in the stunning surrounding saltwater lagoons and sand dunes.
 And maybe even spot wildlife.

-Igreja de Santa Maria do Castelo
+Step inside Igreja de Santa Maria do Castelo

-Dominating the square outside Tavira castle and the Camera Obscura, is the Igreja de Santa Maria do Castelo, believed to be built in the 13th Century in the same place as one of the largest mosques in southern Portugal.
+Dominating the square outside Tavira Castle and the Camera Obscura, is the Igreja de Santa Maria do Castelo, believed to be built in the 13th Century in the same place as one of the largest mosques in southern Portugal.

 Today, it’s a national monument and represents the Portuguese reconquest of Tavira from the Moors.
 The architecture is a blend of Arabic, Gothic, and Neo-Classical, though the most recognizable feature is the enormous clock on the clock tower.